selesselvan/Capstone1/README.md

 # Cloud Deployment
 * Ongoing
-* but a video (Predict aqi video) of the local interaction with the deployed service is attached to the repo.
+* but a video (Predict aqi video.mov) of the local interaction with the deployed service is attached to the repo.

 ## References: